Scaling transformer neural networks for skillful and reliable medium-range weather forecasting

 \subsection{Model architecture}

-We instantiate the framework presented in Section~\ref{sec:training} with a simple Transformer~\citep{vaswani2017attention}-based architecture.
+We instantiate the framework in Section~\ref{sec:training} with a simple Transformer~\citep{vaswani2017attention}-based architecture.
 Due to the similarity of weather forecasting to various dense prediction tasks in computer vision, one might consider applying Vision Transformer (ViT)~\citep{dosovitskiy2020image} for this task.
-However, weather data is distinct from natural images, primarily due to its significantly higher number of input channels.
-These channels represent atmospheric variables with intricate physical relationships.
-For example, the wind fields in the atmosphere are closely related to the gradient and shape of the geopotential field, while the wind field redistributes moisture and heat around the globe.
+However, weather data is distinct from natural images, primarily due to its significantly higher number of input channels, representing atmospheric variables with intricate physical relationships.
+For example, the wind fields are closely related to the gradient and shape of the geopotential field, and redistribute moisture and heat around the globe.
 Effectively modeling these interactions is critical to forecast accuracy.